vasu31dev/playwright-ts-template/README.md

 Explore various utility functions and helpers that can make your testing more efficient.
 The Utilities section in this project encompasses a variety of functions designed to enhance the efficiency of your testing process.
 These utilities include:

-1. [Page Utilities](docs/Utilities.md#page-utilities): Functions that assist in setting and getting the page object.
+1. [Page Utilities](docs/Utilities.md#page-utilities): Functions that assist in switching between the pages in between the tests and close a page.
 2. [Locator Utilities](docs/Utilities.md#locator-utilities): Functions that assist in locating elements on the page, making it easier to interact with them.
 3. [Action Utilities](docs/Utilities.md#action-utilities): Functions that encapsulate standard actions such as clicking, form filling, keyboard events, and dragging; providing a more concise way to execute these operations within your tests.
 4. [Element Utilities](docs/Utilities.md#element-utilities): Functions for handling conditional statements with web elements, such as checking if an element is visible, hidden, or contains certain text or input values.